j5onrf/local-iq/media-tui/readme.md

   5. **Pinnacle Peaks:** Isolated geometric accent peak shapes.
 - **Resting Audio State:** Displays a pristine, low-profile resting wave profile matching your custom TUI backdrop when media tracks are paused.

-# ♫ Media Controller Ecosystem

-A collection of lightweight, minimal media controllers and TUIs optimized for fast, zero-stutter playback and volume management.

 ---

 ## The Tools